To retrofit or not to retrofit: what’s going on with Marks & Spencer’s Oxford Street store?

 Had M&S considered retrofitting and refurbishment?

-M&S acknowledged that they expected criticism for the project in their initial statement two years ago.
+M&S acknowledged that they expected criticism for the project in their initial statement three years ago.
 They claimed to ‘have been looking very closely at options for refurbishing the store’, but that it ‘quickly became clear that redevelopment was the only viable way forward to re-imagine a store that will be fit for purpose and fit for the future’.

 The high street brand also stated that the new project ‘offered significant sustainability advantages over a refurbishment because over the long term, the modern lower-carbon building will more than offset any emissions from the redevelopment’.
-They also stated that the building ‘would be among London’s most sustainable’ and would pay back the construction emissions in 11 years.
-However, campaigners claimed that the brand hadn’t considered a proper deep retrofit.
+They also claimed that the building ‘would be among London’s most sustainable’ and would pay back the construction emissions in 11 years.
+However, campaigners claimed that the brand hadn’t considered a deep retrofit.

 Learn more: A guide to retrofitting (and how it could help us reach net zero)